benmatela/PeopleApp/README.md

 ### People.Application
 * Commands: Contains classes for creating, updating, deleting, or performing other actions on domain entities.
 * Queries: Contains classes for querying data, typically read-only operations.
+* EventHandlers: Event handlers often involve infrastructure concerns (e.g. interacting with databases or message queues) and putting them in this Layer ensures that they can be implemented in a flexible way.
 * DTOs: Data Transfer Objects used for transferring data between layers.
 * Helpers: Common method that can be used across the app eg DateHelper which gets date by date of birth.
 * Mappers: Convert one object type to the other eg CreatePersonRequest DTO to Person entity.